 - Fungal infections: Histoplasmosis

 - Drugs: longitudinal studies of cases of EM have shown that drugs are known to trigger only 10% of EM cases.
 Anecdotal reports have shown many drugs to induce EM.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics (penicillins and sulphonamides) and anti-epileptics are the most commonly implicated.
 Reports of vaccinations triggering EM have also been reported.

 - Miscellaneous: Other diseases associated with EM are lupus erythematosus, carcinoma, lymphoma, leukemia, polymorphic light eruption, polyarteritis nodosa, sarcoidosis, etc.

 Besides the triggering factors, immunology has been shown to have a role in the etiology of EM.
 Patients with recurrent EM cases have shown HLA‐B62 (B15), HLA‐B35 and HLA‐DR53.

 Pathology and Pathophysiology of Erythema Multiforme

-EM is caused due to a delayed type IV hypersensitivity reaction.
+EM is caused due to a delayed-type IV hypersensitivity reaction.
 The herpes virus infection causes an increase of CD54 and major histocompatibility complex class 1 molecules.
 HSV DNA is found in EM lesions caused by the herpes virus.
-This HSV DNA is phagocytosed by peripheral blood mononuclear antigen presenting cells and taken to distant skin sites.
+This HSV DNA is phagocytosed by peripheral blood mononuclear antigen-presenting cells and taken to distant skin sites.
 This leads to activation of SP 1 and INF-alfa.
 This leads to activation of an inflammatory cascade.

 Histopathology of EM shows a varied pattern depending on the age of the lesion.
-The most important change seen is necrotic keratinocyte in epidermis and upper dermis.
+The most important change seen is necrotic keratinocyte in the epidermis and upper dermis.